leo812leo/jihsun/correations/README.md

 correation of differents underlying.
-Let Risk Control Department know Wether underlying can United hedging
+Let Risk Control Department know Wether underlying can United hedging or not and make GUI to control start day and underlying